How Foster children feel and the safety they seek

 The beauty of understanding these losses and navigating them with the foster children in your home is that the losses are not their full story.
 The children's stories in your home can be full of promise, as unique and evolving as each precious child.

 The privilege of foster parenting is that you can equip yourself with this kind of understanding and then use it to guide the child to healthy attachments, improved behavior, and healing, even if they are only in your home for a short time.
-That guidance will make a massive difference in that child's future.
+That guidance will make a massive difference in that child's future as they gain independent living skills or enter different types of foster care, if this is long-term or adoption.
+Children and youth need permanent homes and connections to our community as they navigate the US foster care system.

-As the Foster Parent Advocate for Extra Special Parents, I found the excerpts from Katie Naftzger's book incredibly insightful.
-As you navigate the fostering/adoptive journey, I hope that understanding some of what these children may have and may be experiencing.
+As the Foster Parent Advocate, I found the excerpts from Katie Naftzger's book incredibly insightful.
+As you navigate the fostering/adoptive journey, I hope you understand some of what these children may have and may be experiencing.
 It will give you a sense of calm as you both process through together.
 As you embark on the journey, remember to enjoy Enjoy the impact you are making.